Also, solid advice for homeowners on alternatives to painting brick when that newer brick doesn’t quite match the older

 So why isn’t it a good idea to paint original, exposed brick?

-What is easy to overlook, for those less experienced with the nuances of brick, is the fact that brick is a breathable material.
-This characteristic is takes on added importance as we experience climate extremes in heat and, in recent back to back winters, plunging temperatures and deep freezes.
+What is easy to overlook and should be a growing concern for homeowners is the fact that brick is a breathable material.
+This characteristic takes on added importance as we experience climate extremes in heat and, in recent back to back winters, plunging temperatures and deep freezes.

-“A brick wall – even today’s brick veneers – have air spaces behind the brick, and that brick is made to breath.
-Any water that gets in gets to that air space, and then dries out before it can get into the building.”
+“A brick wall – even today’s brick veneers – have air spaces behind the brick, and that brick is made to breathe.
+Any water that gets in gets to that air space; it eventually dries out before it can get into the building.”

 Architect Ashley Wilson, with the National Trust for Historic Preservation, speaking with House Logic, said “Old brick was handmade in a kiln (a type of oven), and some . . . has a harder surface.
 It weathers better, and was used on the face of buildings because it’s more impervious.”